Climate of Zambia: Water sources in the dry season

 Most rivers, lakes and swamps, except in the far south and south-west, are permanent.
 In addition, dambos (grasslands which become marshy in the rainy season) are prevalent in most of the country and water is usually available in them from springs or shallow wells.
 Dambos also release groundwater to streams and rivers towards the end of the dry season, keeping them flowing permanently.
 Small earth dams are often constructed in dambos as a source of water and as fishponds.

 For the human population, the location of rural settlements is determined by access to water in the dry season (though boreholes are now commonly used to augment supplies).
 Traditionally, people have also migrated in the drier areas where rivers dambos are not prevalent.
 In Barotseland, people move with their livestock, grazing them on the Barotse Floodplain in the dry season and moving to higher ground at the margins during the rainy season.

 The ability to grow enough food in the rainy season to last the long dry season is also a factor in population distribution.
 Traditionally some communities have divided the year into farming in the rainy season, and fishing and hunting in the dry season, when herbivores can be found more easily as they visit sources of water, and fires can be set to expose them or drive them into traps.

+Greenhouse gas emissions

+Zambia's greenhouse gas emissions in 2024 totaled to about 90.34 megatonnes of CO2-equivalents, or 0.1638% of all emissions.
+The country has had decreasing emissions over the last ten years, with an annual percent change of -0.37%.
+This decline is due in part to the fact that more investment has gone into renewable forms of energy, including solar energy, since 2019.
+Transitioning to renewable energy has declined the use of fossil fuels, and this has been the cause of overall emission decline.

+Zambia Total Greenhouse Gas Emissions including Land-use Change and Forestry reported was 88.251 Tonne mn in 2023.
+This decreased from the last figure of 88.297 Tonne mn in 2022.
+Zambia Total Greenhouse Gas Emissions including Land-use Change and Forestry is updated annually, averaging 30.270 Tonne mn from Dec 1850 up to 2023, and stands at 174 observations.
+The values were a record 106.005 Tonne mn in 2011 and a record low of 8.978 Tonne mn in 1850.
+Zambia Total Greenhouse Gas Emissions including Land-use Change and Forestry statistics are updated annually and released by Our World in Data.